-Shares were issued to employees and officers in lieu of salary or fees owing to them as part of a cost reduction program designed to preserve the Group's cash
+Shares were issued to employees and officers in lieu of salary or fees owing to them as part of a cost reduction program designed to preserve the Group's cash resources

-Pursuant to this arrangement Directors and Employees could elect to take 35% of their gross monthly salaries in shares instead of cash.
-Following shareholder approval at the Annual General Meeting held 22 May 2015 the Group issued ordinary shares in the capital of the Group to each of Bruce Watson and John Carlile for the March Quarter 2015 under this arrangement.
+Pursuant to this arrangement Directors and Employees elected to waive 50% of their remuneration and the remaining 50% by the issue of shares in the Group until the end of March Quarter 2016.
+Following shareholder approval at the Annual General Meeting held 31 May 2016 the Group issued ordinary shares in the capital of the Group to each of Bruce Watson, Robert Willcocks and John Carlile for the March Quarter 2016 under this arrangement.